Insights into our work

 Doctoral researcher: Daniel Schmitz

 Approach: Aquatic micropollutants and invasive plant species are factors that strongly impact riparian ecosystems.
-In this project, the bottom up effects these factors exhibit over multiple trophic levels will be investigated, which is one possible pathway by which these factors may affect the ecosystem.
+In this project, the bottom-up effects of these factors exhibited over multiple trophic levels will be investigated.

 Aquatic micropollutants and invasive plant species are factors that strongly impact riparian ecosystems in many different forms.
-In this project, the bottom up effects these factors exhibit over multiple trophic levels will be investigated, which is one possible pathway by which these factors may affect the ecosystem.
+In this project, the bottom-up effects of these factors exhibited over multiple trophic levels will be investigated.

 The project is split into two experiments: a field study investigating the independent contribution of both factors on riparian soil microbial and invertebrate community structure and a laboratory experiment testing the causal effects of micropollutants on the soil microbial community and subsequent effects on the focal plant species and focal herbivores determined in the field study.